SEO For Coaches: How to Sneak Into The Search Results of Your Dream Clients

 All of these have to do with seeking help as a single mom.

-The more possible blog topics you can think of in this stage, the better.
+The more possible blog topics you can think of at this stage, the better.

 Find rankable keywords

-Next, you’ll want to keyword research all of these topics.
+Next, you’ll want to do keyword research on all of these topics.
 There’s a wide range of tools available online to help you with this.
-The below is a selection, based on pricing and how serious you want to get with this stuff.
+This keyword ideas tool, for example, helps you find keywords by identifying less competitive and high-volume keywords and as such increasing your chances to gain high search visibility and attract more organic traffic.

 AnswerThePublic is more of a keyword idea generator than a true keyword research tool.
-It allows you to type in a word, or group of words, and then it spews out a bunch of related keywords.
-Other than that, it’s fairly limited in the information it provides.
+It allows you to type in a word (or group of words) and then it spews out a bunch of related keywords.
+Other than generating keyword suggestions, it’s fairly limited in the information it provides.

-The great thing about KeySearch is that it gives you information about the pages that are currently in Google’s top 10 and gives each keyword a score, that indicates how hard it will be for your specific site to rank for that keyword.
+The great thing about KeySearch is that it gives you information about the pages that are currently in Google’s top 10 and gives each keyword a score that indicates how hard it will be for your own website to rank for that keyword.

 Ahrefs is possibly the most popular SEO tool out there.
 Aside from keyword research, it helps you do a bunch of other stuff, and as such, it’s tailored to professional SEOs.
-However, many site owners who depend heavily on SEO for traffic and lead generation use it too.
-While all it’s features may seem overwhelming, you can start by using only their keyword tool and explore from there.
+However, many site owners who depend heavily on SEO for website traffic and lead generation use it too.
+While all its features may seem overwhelming, you can start by using only its keyword tool and explore from there.

 Check what your competitors are writing about

-If you find it hard to come up with topics to write about, or you’d like to expand on the list you already have, there’s another way to get ideas: by looking at what other coaches in your niche are writing about.
+If you find it hard to come up with topics to write about or you’d like to expand on the list of ideas you already have, there’s another way to get inspiration: by looking at what other coaches in your coaching niche are writing about.

 Take into account competitiveness